magicpatterns/catalog/packages/mirrorful/README.md

 ## 💿 Export Formats

 After configuring your theme in the editor, you can export it to be used by your app.
+We currently export to the following file types: `.js`, `.ts`, `.css`, `.scss`, `.json`.
+If you're using tailwind, we also export to common js to work nicely with your tailwind config.

 **Example: Using CSS Variables**